maccarth32/hands_on_containers_on_frontier/README.md

 registry.
 You can use this to store a SIF file in a supported OCI registry like Dockerhub.

 First create an account on [Dockerhub](hub.docker.com).
+Then go to Account Settings -> Personal Access Token -> Generate New Token.
+Copy the token (you will not be able to copy it later).

-Then from the command line run the below command to establish a connection to Dockerhub
+Then from the command line run the below command to establish a connection to Dockerhub.
+Paste the token you just copied when prompted.

 ```
 apptainer registry login --username <your username> oras://registry-1.docker.io